SwissDataScienceCenter/renku/docs/user/session-running-locally.rst

 ``registry.renkulab.io/rok.roskar/flights-tutorial:53cbd6a``.

-Launching the interactive environment locally
+Launching the session locally
 ---------------------------------------------

-Finally, if we wanted to launch an environment locally with the image that was built for this commit.
+Finally, if we wanted to launch a session locally with the image that was built for this commit.
 From the project's root directory, run

 .. code-block:: console